 If you, or someone who lives with you, is in need of an extra bathroom, adapted kitchen, or extra space in your property because of wheelchair use indoors, you may be entitled to a reduced Council Tax bill.

 (Financial and technical assistance is available to assist in adapting homes to meet the needs of disabled children and adults.
 For more information see our Disabled Facilities Grants page.)

-If your home has any special fixtures which have been added for a disabled resident which reduce the home's value and you do not think they have been taken into account in the valuation band to which your home has been assigned you should contact the Listing Officer (see Appeals).
+Contact the Listing Officer (see Appeals) if your home has any special fixtures that have been added for a disabled resident which reduce the home's value.
+Also if you do not think they have been taken into account in the valuation band to which your home has been assigned.

 You may also be entitled to travel concessions.